neurord/stochdiff/README.rst

 Reactions
 ~~~~~~~~~

-The second part of the reaction file is a listing of all reactions.
+The second part of the reaction file is a list of all reactions.
 There are several program statements for each reaction.
 In the first, the reaction is given a name and an id.
 The reaction names can have spaces in them, but the id cannot.
 Subsequent statements identify reactants, products, forward reaction rate, reverse reaction rate, and Q10 value.
 Note, the Q10 is currently not used.
-If there is more than one reactant, a statement is provided for each one.
-If there is more than one product, a statement is provided for each one.
+Zero or more products can be specified, but at least one reactant is required.
 The format is:

 .. code-block:: xml